paleolimbot/wkutils/README.md

 <img src="man/figures/README-wkt-plot-1.png" width="100%" />

-Finally, the package contains high-performance functions to send points, lines, and polygons to a graphics device:
+Finally, the package contains slightly faster functions to send points, lines, and polygons to a graphics device:

 ``` r